better-internet/radworks-docs/docs/community/03_governance_overview.md

 Welcome to RadicleDAO's version-controlled governance documentation!
 These docs consist of carefully curated information and resources that lay out the Radicle’s token voting governance process and how to participate in it.

-The RadicleDAO’s Treasury is controlled by a tokenized governance mechanism (Compound-Governor) via the project’s native governance token ($RAD).
-With token governance, holders of $RAD holders can participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.
+Radwork’s treasury is controlled by an on-chain governance mechanism ([Compound-Governor](https://wiki.tally.xyz/docs/compound-governor)) via the project’s native governance token ($RAD).
+Holders of this token can participate in the decision-making around the treasury by voting and creating on-chain governance proposals composed of executable actions.
 Currently, these actions include:
-Treasury distributions of RAD, ETH, and USDC
+* Treasury distributions of RAD, ETH, and USDC
-Upgrades to the on-chain governance system
+* Upgrades to the on-chain governance system
-Changes to parameters of Treasury-governed contracts (e.g. Drips)
+* Changes to parameters of Treasury-governed contracts (e.g. Drips)

-There are a total of 100M $RAD tokens.
-Proposals can be proposed on-chain by anyone who has an amount of $RAD greater than or equal to 1% of the total token supply delegated to their address.
-Once proposed, $RAD-holding participants can vote for/against the proposal on-chain.
-Voting must meet a participation threshold of 4% of total supply to pass.
-The proposal only passes if the participation threshold is met and votes are a majority “in-favor”.
-Once passed, the actions outlined in the proposal are executed.
-To learn more about token governance and how the RadicleDAO’s on-chain governance system works, see here.
+[CREATE A PROPOSAL]
+[VOTE ON PROPOSALS]
+[DELEGATE VOTES]

 #### Contracts
 * Registrar: [0x37723287Ae6F34866d82EE623401f92Ec9013154](https://etherscan.io/address/0x37723287Ae6F34866d82EE623401f92Ec9013154)